 We have all been helping one other along on the journey.
 From giving me water, helping with first aid, sharing food, or providing emotional support and knowledge, there have been countless people that have helped me make it this far.
 This entire attempt has been filled with helping the other fellow.
 "Trail magic" is the epitome of this.
 The magic I have received has been from generous people willing to help complete strangers.
 Simple acts of kindness like giving me stamps, food or rides.
 Or those strangers that leave treats, such as soda or honey buns, on the trail for hikers.
 I will never meet these people, but their random acts of kindness have played a role in my journey.

 Of the three components of the Landon Lower School motto, helping the other fellow has been the most remarkable about this attempt so far: random people helping other random people with no expectation of reciprocity.
 I've had people tell me that a thru-hike helps restore one's faith in humanity, and I am definitely beginning to understand why.

-Click here to keep up with Gus' progress on his blog.
+Click here to read more on Gus's blog.